MicrosoftDocs/quantum-docs-pr/articles/techniques/working-with-qubits.md

 }
 ```

+## Classical control based on measurements of qubits
 The Q# language allows dependencies of classical control flow on measurement results of qubits.
 This in turn enables to implement powerful probabilistic gadgets that can reduce the computational cost for implementing unitaries.
 As an example, it is easy to implement so-called *Repeat-Until-Success* in Q# which are probabilistic circuits that have an *expected* low cost in terms of elementary gates, but for which the true cost depends on an actual run and an actual interleaving of various possible branchings.

 To facilitate Repeat-Until-Success (RUS) patterns, Q# supports the construct